-A left heart catheterization is invasive, with more risks than other tests (e.g., cardiac computed tomography angiogram [CCTA], stress echo).
-It is appropriate when there is a high likelihood of coronary artery disease (CAD).
-Unless the clinical situation is emergent or progressive, non-invasive testing (e.g., CCTA, stress testing with or without accompanying echo, or isotope imagery) should precede a direct catheterization.2-3
+A left and right catheterization is invasive, with more risks than other tests (e.g., cardiac computed tomography angiography [CCTA], or stress echo).
+It is appropriate when there is a high likelihood of coronary artery disease (CAD) with the additional need for a hemodynamic assessment.
+Unless the clinical situation is emergent or progressive, non-invasive testing (e.g., cardiac CCTA or stress testing with or without accompanying echo or isotope imagery) should precede a direct catheterization if the primary assessment is for CAD.2-3 The addition of a right cardiac catheterization to a left cardiac catheterization is needed for a hemodynamic assessment when evaluating valvular heart disease, cardiomyopathies, or pericardial disease.